An official website of the United States government

 Sailors sit a consoles as an instructor points something out on a screen.

-Sailors march inside Midway Ceremonial Drill Hall during pass-in-review onboard U.S. Navy Recruit Training Command in Great Lakes, July 17, 2025.
-Boot camp is approximately nine weeks and all enlistees into the U.S. Navy begin their career at the command.
+250918-N-GU344-1276 GREAT LAKES, Ill.
+(Sept.
+18, 2025) – Honor Guard recruits march inside Midway Ceremonial Drill Hall during pass-in-review onboard U.S. Navy Recruit Training Command in Great Lakes, Sept.
+18, 2025.
+Training is approximately nine weeks and all enlistees in the U.S. Navy begin their career at the command.
 More than 40,000 recruits train annually at the Navy's only boot camp.
 (U.S. Navy photo by Mass Communication Specialist 1st Class John Suits)

 Guidance-Card-Icon Dept-Exclusive-Card-Icon